Summary in few words

 - When the displayed items change, you can notify the adapter by calling an appropriate RecyclerView.Adapter.notify…() method.
 The adapter’s built-in code then rebinds just the affected items.

-I hope the description of the tutorial was understandable and clear.
-But if you have still questions, then leave me comments below! 😉
+I hope the description was understandable and clear.
+But, if you have still questions, then leave me comments below! 😉